RyoKawada/inbound-tourism-analysis-jp/README.md

 ## Regression Analysis
 An OLS regression was conducted to examine the relationship between the exchange rate (JPY/USD) and inbound visitor arrivals.
 The results suggest a positive relationship between the exchange rate and inbound tourism demand.
 A weaker yen is associated with higher visitor arrivals.
 However, due to the small sample size and external shocks such as COVID-19, the results should be interpreted with caution.
-The observed relationship may partly reflect broader time trends rather than a purely causal effect.
+The observed relationship may partly reflect broader time trends or other omitted variables rather than a purely causal effect.

 ## Tourism Demand Structure
 ### Visitor Arrivals vs Tourism Consumption